 One Convenient Audition

 We understand that auditions can be a real challenge and even a deterrent for some students to continue with their music.
-We want students to have every opportunity to show us their best work so new this year, students may record their Lyceum audition in the comfort of their own home at their convenience with as many tries as it takes to sound their best.
-The audition places most students in one of our six after-school ensembles and in our summer music camps — Lyceum Music Festival or Lyceum Music Festival Youth.
+We want students to have every opportunity to show us their best work so new this year, students may record their Lyceum audition in the comfort of their own home at their convenience with as many tries as it takes to sound their best!
+The audition places most students in one of our six after-school ensembles.
 We recommend students submit their best possible audition at their earliest convenience.
-Students who do not submit a recorded audition, may sign up for live auditions.
-Live auditions for Philharmonic and LMF are held May 15 and 16 — sign up here.
-Live auditions for LMFY and all other ensembles are held May 15 — sign up here.
+Rehearsals start Aug 28th for Philharmonic and September 4th for the other ensembles.
+See our calendars page for full details.
+We accept auditions year-round so long as there is space available.

 Audition Requirements and Instructions

 The audition should include a scale and roughly five minutes of solo playing — this could be multiple solos or an excerpt of a longer work.
 The solo should demonstrate the strengths of the player, memorization preferred, accompaniment is optional.
 The scale should highlight student’s mastery of range and tone.
 Play the maximum number of octaves possible with good tone.
 Percussionists must show proficiency on timpani and mallet instruments.
-If taking a live audition, a short sight reading excerpt may be required.
-If sending in a recorded audition, record the audition and load it to YouTube (preferred method), Google Drive, Dropbox or other file sharing format accessible via a link.
-Email the link(s) to Lyceum@ahsmail.com include in the email the name, instrument, age, and desired ensemble for which the student is applying.
+The preferred method is to load the video to YouTube, Google Drive, Dropbox or other file sharing format accessible via a link.
+Then email the link(s) to Lyceum@ahsmail.com include in the email the name, instrument, age, and desired ensemble for which the student is applying if you known.
 A simple cell phone recording is more than sufficient quality.
 Please verify that the link is accessible for others to view (not private).

 Students currently enrolled in the program who wish to return to their ensemble or graduate to the next ensemble in our program receive first priority because they have the opportunity to both audition and enroll prior to public auditions.
-Students already enrolled in one of our six ensembles can either submit a recorded audition or will be asked to audition live during our regular rehearsal time on Wednesday, April 24th, two weeks before the final concert.
-Returning Lyceum students who have not enrolled by May 15th may forfeit their seat to new auditioners.
+Students already enrolled in one of our six ensembles can either submit a recorded audition or will be asked to audition live during our regular rehearsal time.
+Returning Lyceum students who have not enrolled by May 1st may forfeit their seat to new auditioners.
 Seating is limited in all of our ensembles.

-New students or students returning after a year or more away, may send in a recorded audition at any time or attend the live audition.
-Live public auditions for Philharmonic and LMF are held May 15 and 16 — sign up here.
-Live auditions for LMFY and all other after-school ensembles are held May 15 — sign up here.
+New students or students returning after a year or more away, should send in a recorded audition at any time.
 In most cases, we are able to let applicants know soon regarding their placement.
-New students submitting recorded auditions may be placed in LMF or LMFY but not receive an official placement in after-school ensembles until after May 15th.
-If the initial recorded audition does not yield the desired result, students may submit additional auditions or attend the live audition for the desired ensemble.
+If the initial recorded audition does not yield the desired result, students may submit additional auditions for the desired ensemble.
 Once a student enrolls in an ensemble their placement is considered final for that season.

 We want the audition process to be fair, convenient and well-communicated.
 If you have any questions regarding any of the Lyceum programs at American Heritage School, please do not hesitate to contact our Orchestra Program Coordinator Denise Gorrell at Lyceum@ahsmail.com.